Legally reviewed by:

 How Does Comparative Negligence Impact My Slip-and-Fall Case?

 When pursuing compensation for the injuries and damages sustained following a slip-and-fall accident, liability is determined based on fault.
-Typically, you’ll be entitled to receive total compensation that covers damages, such as medical expenses, lost wages, and pain and suffering.
+Typically, you’ll be entitled to receive total compensation that covers damages, such as medical expenses, medical bills, lost wages, and pain and suffering.
 However, if you’re partially liable, the award is reduced.

 Therefore, comparative negligence can impact your slip-and-fall claim by affecting the compensation you can receive.
 When comparative negligence is at play, the jury will determine the total damages and examine each party’s fault.